Overview & background

 3. How to Create Projects

 Now that you understand the difference between account vs. project roles, it's time to learn how to create a project.
-Setting up for a project can be done from the Project tab and can be completed within 5 minutes.
+Project set up can be completed within 5 minutes from the Projects tab.
 To set up a project, you will need to upload your drawings, set up categories, and invite your team members.

 To learn more, go over the following article: